 Knowing how to write a book is one thing.
-Writing a good book is a whole other ball game.
+Writing a good book is a whole other game.
 Anyone can put some words together and call it a book.
-Learning how to write a good book is a process.
+However, learning how to write a good book is a process.

-Before you do any significant amount of writing, you need to be familiar with these essential elements of a good book.
+Before you do any significant amount of writing, you must become familiar with these essential elements of a good book.
 Even if you are fervently against outlining, you still need to know what you’re doing.

-Much of creating and developing characters will come with experience.
-But, there is still lots to learn before trying it for the first time.
-There are many things to consider when writing a good cast of characters:
+Much of creating and developing characters comes with experience.
+But, there is still a lot to learn before trying it for the first time.
+Here are the things to consider when writing a good cast of characters: